Select country

 What does discretionary indemnity mean for you?

 The indemnity we offer to individual dentists is based on the principle of discretion.
-This means that we have the flexibility to provide assistance when a tightly-worded insurance contract may preclude help.
-With experienced dentolegal consultants and specialist solicitors at the core of our team, we can use our judgement and insight to help members.
+This means that we have the flexibility to provide assistance when new issues arise in dentistry (which may not have been known when an insurance policy is taken out).
+With experienced dentolegal consultants and specialist solicitors at the core of our team, we can use our judgment and insight to help members.

 With more choice in professional protection than ever before, you need an organisation that goes further than anyone else to protect you and your interests, and we understand that you might have questions about your indemnity.
 Here, we answer some of the most common queries on what discretion means in practice.